NotAFile/vxw-client/README.md

 What VxW is not and never going to be:
 -CoD/CS (don't even think about it, guys)
--AoS classic since version 0.60
+-AoS classic (not before 0.60, at least)
 -BF1
--ArmA
+-ArmA (but can serve as a source of "inspiration" for content creators)

 Coming soon:
 -A broad variety of game modes
--Steerable vehicles
+-Player-controllable planes, dogfights
 -Release of VxW 1.0

 # Compiling